 Hands Together is incorporated in the state of Pennsylvania and governed by a board of trustees who receive no compensation for service.
 An executive director and a small support staff run the organization in the U.S., and Fr.
 Tom Hagan anchors the activities in Haiti where he resides.
 All of Hands Together's outreach programs are Haitian-run, providing employment for hundreds of people in Port-au-Prince and Gonaives.
 Periodically, U.S. volunteers contribute training and guidance for educational, medical and sustainable development projects.

 Hands Together maintains offices in Chicopee, MA, and Port-au-Prince and Gonaives, Haiti.

-Hands Together created a Haitian NGO - Men Ansamn/Mains Unis (Hands Together) that encompasses the projects and activities from our Gonaives office and is headed by Fr.
-Gerard Dormevil.
-This NGO is entirely Haitian run.
+Hands Together created a Haitian NGO - Men Ansamn/Mains Unis (Hands Together) that encompasses the projects and activities from rural areas and additional projects and is headed by the Archbishop of Port-au-Prince, Max Mesidor.

 Individual donations, proceeds from Catholic Mission Appeals, private foundations, funding from partner organizations, and fund raising events provide Hands Together with the bulk of its revenue each year.